top of page

 Judi always peeks!
 As a general rule of thumb, if you are transporting, you are handling all of the cats, and they are all adorable.
 Most transporters do not peek as the cats are so adorable you want to take them all home.
 So best not to peek.
 But like I said, Judi always peeks, she also runs with scissors!

-JENN, Laundry
+JENNIFER, Laundry

 ccat tnvr